azlux/botamusique/README.md

 - `webinterface`: basic configuration about the web interface.
 - `commands`: you can customize the command you want for each action (eg. put `help = helpme` , the bot will respond to `!helpme`)
 - `radio`: a list of default radio (eg. play a jazz radio with the command `!radio jazz`)
-- `strings`: you can customize all words the bot can say.
-- `debug`: option to activate ffmpeg or pymumble debug.
-(Can be very verbose)
+- `debug`: option to activate ffmpeg or pymumble debug output.

 ## Run the bot